your shopping cart is empty.

 6. Terrazzo for Artistic Appeal

-Terrazzo tiles have seen a renaissance in modern design, offering a blend of artistic flair and robust functionality.
-Composed of a mix of marble, quartz, granite, or even glass chips set in cement, its unique patterns and color variations make it a popular choice for creating a distinctive statement in outdoor spaces such as patios, pool decks, and terraces.
+Terrazzo tiles have seen a renaissance in modern design, offering a distinctive blend of artistry and performance.
+Made from a mix of marble, quartz, granite, or glass chips set in a cementitious base, terrazzo delivers rich variation and a one-of-a-kind surface that stands out in outdoor settings like patios, pool decks, and terraces.
+For exterior use, it’s important to choose exterior-grade terrazzo, which is specifically formulated to handle moisture, temperature changes, and UV exposure.

 7. Natural Slate with Organic Texture